vkacherov/microservicesCafe/Labs/DeployQueues/Readme.md

 ## Step-by-step

 * We will using the Azure CLI to create the required Azure resources.
-Using your favorite shell (PowerShell, Bash, ...etc), verify that the Azure CLI is installed by running
+Using your favorite shell (PowerShell, Bash, Cloud Shell, ...etc), verify that the Azure CLI is installed by running
   ```
   az version
   ```